IBM/spring-boot-microservices-on-kubernetes/README.md

 The YAML file is already configured to get the values from the Kubernetes Secrets that was created earlier.
 This will be used by the Spring Boot application in `application.properties.`

+The **Send-Notification** can be configured to send notification through gmail and/or Slack.
+The notification only pushes once when the account balance on the MySQL database goes over $50,000.
+Default is the gmail option.
+You can also use event driven technology, in this case [OpenWhisk](http://openwhisk.org/) to send emails and slack messages.
+To use OpenWhisk with your notification microservice, please follow the steps [here](#232-use-openwhisk-action-with-notification-service) before building and deploying the microservice images.
+Otherwise, you can proceed if you choose to only have an email notification setup.

 ## 2.1.
 Build your projects using Maven

 After Maven has successfully built the Java project, you will need to build the Docker image using the provided **Dockerfile** in their respective folders.